 First, if you purchase your spruce tops or other greenery, clip off the ends of the stems.
 That will help them absorb water.

 Next, fill your pot with soil, or just use one of your fall containers that already has soil in it (so long dead mums).
 If possible, or if it’s not already too late, arrange your winter containers before they freeze.
-I’ve never done this but many of the garden centers in my area use rice hulls or sand.
+As an alternative to potting soil, use rice hulls or sand.
 The idea here is to use something that you can stick your branches, sticks and logs into.
+The benefit of using potting soil is that it will freeze and keep your planters intact through winter.

 Now, place the tallest piece of greenery, branches or logs in the container first and then arrange the remainder of the greenery around those centerpieces.
 Here I used birch logs.
 I would prefer them to be different heights, but my handyman wasn’t around to cut them for me.